dododoyo/ML/Notes.md

 3. **Algorithm Requirements**: Many edge detection algorithms, such as the Canny edge detector or the Sobel operator, are designed to work on single-channel images.
 These algorithms compute gradients or intensity changes, which are more straightforward to calculate on grayscale images.

 4. **Focus on Intensity Changes**: Edges in images are characterized by significant changes in intensity.
 Grayscale images represent intensity variations directly, making it easier for edge detection algorithms to identify these changes.

+Contour detection in computer vision is a technique used to identify and extract the boundaries or outlines of objects within an image.
+Contours are curves that join all the continuous points along a boundary that have the same color or intensity.
+This technique is widely used in image analysis and computer vision tasks such as object detection, shape analysis, and image segmentation.

+### Contour Detection

+1. **Binary Image**: Contour detection typically requires a binary image, where the objects of interest are represented by white pixels (value 255) and the background is represented by black pixels (value 0).
+This binary image is often obtained through thresholding or edge detection techniques.

+2. **Hierarchy**: Contours can be nested within each other, forming a hierarchy.
+For example, a contour of a hole inside an object is a child of the contour of the object.

+3. **Contour Approximation**: Contours can be approximated to reduce the number of points in the contour representation.
+This is useful for simplifying the contour and reducing computational complexity.

+### Steps for Contour Detection

+1. **Convert to Grayscale**: If the input image is in color, it is first converted to a grayscale image.
+2. **Apply Thresholding or Edge Detection**: Convert the grayscale image to a binary image using thresholding or edge detection (e.g., Canny edge detector).
+3. **Find Contours**: Use a contour detection algorithm to find the contours in the binary image.